giellalt/lang-smn/docs/PassiveVerbs.md

-Passive verb overview
+# Passive verbs — an overview
+This presentation was built to plan the setup of the analyser.

-# Bisyllabic verbs
+## Bisyllabic verbs

 |   Active | contlex | Passive | Prs Sg3 |  Prs Pl3 | Neg / Imprt